 6. Easy Tiger Bake Shop and Beer Garden

-I carbo-loaded on one of their giant pretzels before I ran my first marathon in 2014, so this place will always be my good luck charm.
-If sausages, corned beef, craft beer, cheese, and pretzels are your thing, you’re gonna love Easy Tiger.
+If a giant beer garden with craft drinks, pretzels, beer cheese, sausages, and corned beef sandwiches is your thing, you’re gonna love Easy Tiger.
 Their south location is a phenomenal 2-story hangout spot with a patio that’s perfect for watching the sunset over the Hill Country.
 (Note – all of their locations are good for group dining in Austin!)

 7. Banger’s Sausage House and Beer Garden

 Here’s another beer garden for ya!
-They also have sausage, poutine, and all sorts of other yummy dinner options.
-This one is on Rainey St, making it the perfect place to grab a casual dinner with friends before a night out at the Rainey bars.
+This is a popular restaurant on Rainey Street, and it’s a great option for group doing.
+They make their own sausage and it’s phenomenal, but be sure to also try the poutine.
+It’s my favorite thing on the menu.
+Since this one is on Rainey Street, it’s the perfect place to grab a casual dinner with friends before a night out at the bars.
 Banger’s has one of the most impressive beer lists in town (104 taps) and 30 different varieties of handmade sausage.

 WEBSITE | 81 Rainey St

 Farm-to-table Texas ranch food in a sprawling all-weather patio makes Contigo one of my favorite places to dine with a group for brunch.
-There’s just no happier way to start a weekend than with Rabbit & Dumplings or a creamy Buttermilk Biscuits & Gravy.
+There’s just no happier way to start a weekend than their creamy Buttermilk Biscuits & Gravy.
 Contigo is all about quality food and warm hospitality, which both pair perfectly with a big group of friends.
-(It’s all a great group dinner spot!)
+It’s also a great group dinner spot!

 WEBSITE | 2027 Anchor Ln

-They’re a ranch-to-table restaurant in east Austin that breeds, raises, and processes all their own beef at a ranch in central Texas.
-You can find all of your favorite Texas foods, like pimento cheese, chicken fried steak, and the best cheeseburger of your life.
+Jacoby’s is a ranch-to-table restaurant in east Austin with delicious burgers, steak, and other Texas fare.
+You can find all of your favorite southern foods, like pimento cheese, chicken fried steak, and the best cheeseburger of your life.